UCL-VR/ubiq-genie/README.md

 2. Open a terminal in the `Node` folder and run `npm install` to install the dependencies.

-3. Create a virtual environment using `conda`, using the environment file at `Node/services/environment.yml` file.
-For example, run `conda env create -f Node/services/environment.yml` to create the environment, then `conda activate ubiq-genie` to activate it.
+3. Install the Python dependencies by navigating to the `Node/services` folder and running `pip install -r requirements.txt`.
+If you are using a virtual environment, activate it before running the command.
 Please ensure that you have the correct PyTorch and CUDA versions installed (see the [PyTorch website](https://pytorch.org/get-started/locally/) for more information).

 ### Client (Unity)